astral-sh/ruff/crates/ruff_python_formatter/README.md

   [FILES]...
 List of files or directories to format

 Options:
+      --check
-      --check            Avoid writing any formatted files back; instead, exit with a non-zero status code if any files would have been modified, and zero otherwise
+          Avoid writing any formatted files back; instead, exit with a non-zero status code if any files would have been modified, and zero otherwise
+      --diff
+          Avoid writing any formatted files back; instead, exit with a non-zero status code and the difference between the current file and how the formatted file would look like
+      --config <CONFIG>
-      --config <CONFIG>  Path to the `pyproject.toml` or `ruff.toml` file to use for configuration -h, --help             Print help
+          Path to the `pyproject.toml` or `ruff.toml` file to use for configuration --target-version <TARGET_VERSION>

-File selection:
-      --respect-gitignore  Respect file exclusions via `.gitignore` and other standard ignore files --force-exclude      Enforce exclusions, even for paths passed to Ruff directly on the command-line
+          The minimum Python version that should be supported [possible values: py37, py38, py39, py310, py311, py312]
+      --preview
+          Enable preview mode; enables unstable formatting.
+Use `--no-preview` to disable -h, --help
+          Print help

 Miscellaneous:
+  -n, --no-cache                         Disable cache reads
-      --isolated                         Ignore all configuration files
+      --cache-dir <CACHE_DIR>            Path to the cache directory [env: RUFF_CACHE_DIR=] --isolated                         Ignore all configuration files
       --stdin-filename <STDIN_FILENAME>  The name of the file when passing it through stdin

+File selection:
+      --respect-gitignore       Respect file exclusions via `.gitignore` and other standard ignore files.
+Use `--no-respect-gitignore` to disable
+      --exclude <FILE_PATTERN>  List of paths, used to omit files and/or directories from analysis --force-exclude           Enforce exclusions, even for paths passed to Ruff directly on the command-line.
+Use `--no-force-exclude` to disable

 Log levels:
   -v, --verbose  Enable verbose logging